andreterceiro/dio-mobile-meu-tudo--working-with-hooks-on-react/README.md

 Teacher said that we also have the hook Use Effect.

 Teacher also said that the code in React Native and in the React web is the same when we are talking about hooks.

+Teacher said that the hook always return to us a function and a variable.